czernika/brocket-docs/docs/getting-started/env.md

 ## Configuration files :id=config

-File `config/application.php` is responsible for site configuration/ It is contains list of WordPress definitions and major settings which usually listed within `wp-config.php`.
+File `config/application.php` is responsible for site configuration.
+It is contains list of WordPress definitions and major settings which usually listed within `wp-config.php`.
 All defined here will be available globally across any environment type unless being redefined within appropriate config environment file

 All environment configs lies within `config/environments` folder.
 Here you may specify any config settings within file which name is same as environment type.
 This means if your current environment is `development` than `development.php` the file and so on